|Quick Facts: Loan Officers

 Loan officers typically need a bachelor’s degree and on-the-job training.
 Mortgage loan officers must be licensed.

-Despite limited employment growth, about 25,000 openings for loan officers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 25,300 openings for loan officers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for loan officers.